ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## RATS Conceptual Message Wrapper (CMW) Indicators Registry {#iana-ind-ext}

-This specification defines a new "RATS Conceptual Message Wrapper (CMW) Indicators" registry, with the policy "Expert Review" ({{Section 4.5 of -ianacons}}).
+This specification defines a new "RATS Conceptual Message Wrapper (CMW) Indicators" registry, with "IETF Review" policy ({{Section 4.8 of -ianacons}}).

-The objective is to have CMW Indicators values registered for all RATS Conceptual Messages ({{Section 8 of -rats-arch}}).
+The objective is to register CMW Indicator values for all RATS Conceptual Messages (see {{Section 8 of -rats-arch}}).

 This registry is to be added to the Remote Attestation Procedures (RATS) registry group at {{!IANA.rats}}.

-### Instructions for the Designated Expert {#de-instructions}

-The expert is instructed to add the values incrementally.
+Indicator values should be added in ascending order.

-Acceptable values are those corresponding to RATS Conceptual Messages defined by the RATS architecture {{-rats-arch}} and any of its updates.
+Acceptable values correspond to the RATS conceptual messages defined by the RATS architecture {{-rats-arch}} and any updates to it.

 ### Structure of Entries